Understanding Component and Parts Shortages (and How to Survive Them)

 As technology keeps developing, there is plenty of demand for more passive components and semiconductors.
 At the same time, suppliers will likely focus on newer types of parts that are in higher demand.
 This leaves a high-risk environment for mature, less-profitable product families.
 Suppliers that continue to manufacture components for legacy products will only produce parts at profitable levels, leading to price increases for the wider customer base.

-The macroeconomic conditions and supply-demand cycle are very hard to quantify and predict for the next few years.
-But one thing is for sure.
-The current conditions amplify the need to have supply chain orchestration in all areas of your business, from design and pre-production all the way to end-of-life management and product delivery.
+It’s also hard to know when supply will recover to meet demand, though more leaders throughout the supply chain are expressing confidence it will take quite a bit of time — at least late 2022, if not into 2023.
+The current disruptions and the uncertainty of what's to come amplify the need for supply chain orchestration, or a supply chain strategy following a singular cohesive direction.
+This goes for all areas of your business, from design and pre-production all the way to end-of-life management and product delivery.
 If you miss out on any of these areas, you run the risk of having a disrupted product.

 In an Electronic Component or Parts Shortage, Relationships are Key

-When supply is short of meeting demand, a component supplier allocates a percentage of its output to each customer.
-This means that each customer may only get a percentage of the demand they have for a specific part, which results in their own production disruptions.
-The allocation process is tough on all components buyers and requires constant contact with the suppliers to ensure receipt of needed components, rather than the ones the supplier wants to support.
+When supply is short of meeting demand, a component supplier may allocate a percentage of its output to key customers.
+This means that each customer may only get a percentage of the demand they have for a specific part, which results in their own production disruptions and has massive ramifications down the supply chain.
+The allocation process is tough on all components buyers and requires constant contact with the suppliers to ensure receipt of needed components.
+This strategy is being widely used during our current supply crisis to get at least some product out to more of a supplier’s customers.

-During shortages, suppliers determine who to support—not the other way around.
-We can't emphasize the importance of supplier relationships enough.
+During shortages, suppliers determine who to support — not the other way around.
+We can't emphasize the importance of supplier relationship management enough.
 Whether you are doing the work yourself or outsourcing to a manufacturing solutions provider like Jabil, strong supplier relationships are essential to surviving component shortages.
 But let me clarify: These strong relationships don't begin during supply shortages.
 They must be established during a buyer's market with a mindset of "win/win" that needs to be demonstrated over a prolonged period of time.

 To build your relationships, take time to meet with your suppliers, whether virtually or in person, when safe to do so.
 These meetings should not be escalations or opportunities to have conversations about expediting orders.
-Instead, you just want to establish a friendly relationship with your supplier and stay top-of-mind.
+Instead, you want to establish a strong relationship with your supplier and stay top-of-mind.
 Learn about their operations and supply chains, their successes and their struggles.
-See where you can expand your collaboration and where you can help.
+See where you can expand your collaboration and where you can help to build trust, credibility and predictability at the executive level.

 For example, at the start of the pandemic, Jabil helped its suppliers acquire masks and prove their essential business standing as part of the healthcare supply chain so that they could safely and legally continue operations.
-Suppliers were appreciative of these gestures to help them keep their operations running.
+Suppliers were appreciative of these gestures to help them keep their operations running safely.

 Jabil also worked to keep the lines of communication open with its suppliers.
 We asked our suppliers about their situations to see how we could help.
 Sometimes this involved approving an alternate part or an alternative facility.
 Jabil team members also issued frequent updates about our own operations and shared tips about how we were managing new challenges.
 This sometimes inspired our suppliers to put similar safety protocols in place.
 As a multinational company, Jabil tends to have more resources than its suppliers, so this type of information gives small companies insights into best practices and new ideas.